beaubranton4/ncaa_d1_baseball_stats/README.md

 An end to end data pipeline that scrapes, stores, transforms and visualizes stats from all NCAA D1 Baseball Games.
 This project was created to demonstrate concepts learned in the 2024 Data Engineering Zoomcamp hosted by the Data Talks Club as well as a fun personal project for me to build a database and frontend that I wish had previously existed.

+Big thank you to the Data Talks Club for dedicating their time to putting this course together and helping people learn Data Engineering for free.

+## **Problem Statement**

  As a former college baseball player, I am an avid fan of college baseball.
 I like following my alma mater, staying up to date on players from where I grew up, and tracking the up and coming stars in the game who will undoubtedly play professionally one day.
 Although the NCAA does a great job of gathering this data - there isn't a great central repository for visualizing college baseball stats that is easily searchable and filterable.
 I felt that I could take steps towards creating a solution to this problem through this project - and maybe uncover some interesting insights while I'm at it.
 And last, but certainly not least, learn about Data Engineering!

 If you want to go straight to reproducing the project on your own you can find instructions [here](https://github.com/beaubranton4/ncaa_d1_baseball_stats/blob/main/setup.md).